Binding transformations

 method calls.

-The module does not export any dependency using @Provides
+The module does not export any dependency using the @Provides

 annotation.
 Instead it overrides AbstractModule#configure